UPDATE 2-Berlusconi offers big tax cuts in "last great battle"

 "I have nothing to ask for myself," said Berlusconi, 76, one of Italy's richest men.
 "I want to fight one last great electoral and political battle."

-Gianfranco Fini, the speaker of the lower house of parliament who broke with Berlusconi in 2010, tweeted that in his second cabinet meeting, Berlusconi would "decree that everyone wins the lottery."
+Gianfranco Fini, the speaker of the lower house of parliament who broke with Berlusconi in 2010, tweeted that in his second cabinent meeting, Berlusconi would "decree that everyone wins the lottery".

 RECESSION

-One candidate running for Monti's centrist group called the speech tantamount to "vote-buying," and Rosy Bindi, president of the center-left Democratic Party, slammed it as "dangerous electoral propaganda."
+One candidate running for Monti's centrist group called the speech tantamount to "vote-buying", and Rosy Bindi, president of the centre-left Democratic Party, slammed it as "dangerous electoral propaganda".

 Berlusconi said revenue to cover the elimination of the real estate tax on primary residences would come in part from striking a deal with Switzerland to tax financial activities there by Italian citizens.